 The main causes of limb amputation are

-In the US, slightly over 0.5% of people are currently living with the loss of a limb, and about 500 amputations are done each day.
-This percentage is likely to increase because of the aging of the population and the associated increase in the incidence of diabetes mellitus and vascular disease.
+In the United States, about 1 in 200 people are currently living with the loss of a limb, and about 500 amputations are done each day.
+This percentage is likely to increase because, as the population ages, more people will develop diabetes and vascular disease.

-Highly motivated, otherwise healthy people with a prosthesis can accomplish many extraordinary feats (eg, go skydiving, climb mountains, complete triathlons, fully participate in sports, or return to demanding jobs or to active duty in the military).
+Highly motivated, otherwise healthy people with a prosthesis can accomplish many extraordinary feats (for example, go skydiving, climb mountains, complete triathlons, fully participate in sports, or return to demanding jobs or to active duty in the military).
 Whether a prosthesis is used only for basic mobility or for more demanding activities, it can provide profound psychologic benefits and improve quality of life.

 Successful prosthesis use depends on the following:

 Prosthesis fitting is a specialized skill.
 Also it can be hard for people to make the physical and mental adjustments necessary to function with the prosthesis.
 Thus, the whole process of selecting and adjusting components and assessing overall prosthesis function is challenging and takes significant time.
 Not all patients are candidates for all types of prosthesis.

-When recovery permits, patients should begin to desensitize the terminal residual limb by massage, tapping, vibration, and progressive load-bearing.
-Healthy eating habits should be encouraged.
+When recovery permits, people should begin to desensitize the end of their stump by massage, tapping, vibration, and starting to bear weight on it.

-Prosthesis fitting can begin when the surgical wound is sufficiently healed, residual-limb fluid volume has stabilized to an acceptable level, the patient has sufficient general strength and joint range of motion, and medical release is given—usually 7 to 10 weeks postamputation.
+Prosthesis fitting can begin when the surgical wound is sufficiently healed and the swelling has gone down enough, provided that the person has enough overall strength and joint range of motion.
+Prosthesis fitting usually occurs about 7 to 10 weeks after amputation.